Cheap & Healthy Grocery List for College Student Athletes

 • Generic cereals (Kroger or Great Value-brand) are just as tasty and nutritious but much cheaper.

-• Cereal can be expensive, like more than $4 a box, and it has a long shelf life, meaning it lasts for a long time.
-Save money by buying the biggest box of your fav cereal or stocking up whenever your Cereal is on sale.
-General Mills (Cheerios, Chex) will have a deal for three boxes for five dollars.
+• Save money by buying the biggest box of your fav cereal or stocking up whenever your cereal is on sale.
 If you have room in your pantry, stock up!!

-• English muffins (multigrain), Whole-wheat bread, whole-wheat tortillas.
+• English muffins, Whole-wheat bread, whole-wheat or corn tortillas.

 • Look for whole-wheat bread that has 100% whole wheat as the FIRST ingredient in the ingredient list…if enriched flour is first, it isn’t whole-wheat!